5 ways to celebrate Outdoor Classroom Day

 Outdoor Classroom Day is a great opportunity for educators to explore new and creative ways of teaching core curriculum subjects outside.
 It’s amazing how a change of scenery can spark new ideas, but if you’re not sure where to begin, use our outdoor lesson ideas for every age and subject area to get started.
 You’re sure to find something that inspires you!

-We know that teaching outdoors can be nerve wracking at first.
-If you’re in need of advice, make sure to read our top tips for newcomers to outdoor learning!
+We know that taking lessons outdoors can be nerve wracking at first.
+If you’re in need of advice, make sure to read our top tips for newcomers to outdoor learning, or discover our advice for teaching literacy, numeracy, and STEM in the school grounds.

 2. Go on a walk